AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Frequently Asked Questions

-Car insurance in Utah costs more than the national average due to at least a couple factors:
+Car insurance in Utah is generally inline with or slightly higher than standard averages in neighboring states due to at least a couple factors:

 • Utah is a no-fault state, so PIP is required in minimum coverage for drivers.